University of Pennsylvania, Ph.D. in Anthropology, 2008.

 I am the co-director of the Dilmun Bioarchaeology Project.

 From 1940-41, Peter B. Cornwall, a graduate student at Harvard University, excavated and surveyed regions that once comprised the ancient polity of Dilmun, known today as the kingdoms of Saudi Arabia and Bahrain.
 Cornwall excavated multiple prehistoric settlements throughout central and eastern Saudi Arabia and also excavated thirty-five burial mounds around the island of Bahrain.
 From the latter, he recovered human skeletons (representing at least 32 individuals), faunal remains, and associated objects.
 Upon returning to the United States with this material, Cornwall published portions of the data in his Ph.D. dissertation and other journal articles.
 The entire collection was deposited in the Phoebe A. Hearst Museum of Anthropology at UC Berkeley in 1945.
 Although the skeletal materials were catalogued in 1965 and inventoried during the museum's efforts to be NAGPRA compliant during the 1980s-90s, funds were not available for their analysis.
 No subsequent record of research on the collection has been found.

 In Fall 2008, I came across this collection while perusing the Hearst Museum's card catalog.
-Joining forces with Benjamin W. Porter (Assistant Professor, Department of Near Eastern Studies, UC Berkeley), the Dilmun Bioarchaeology Project (DBP) was initiated to conduct a comprehensive, interdisciplinary bioarchaeological analysis of the skeletal and artifactual remains from Cornwall's expedition.
+Joining forces with Benjamin W. Porter (Department of Near Eastern Studies, UC Berkeley), the Dilmun Bioarchaeology Project (DBP) was initiated to conduct a comprehensive, interdisciplinary bioarchaeological analysis of the skeletal and artifactual remains from Cornwall's expedition.
 A team of scholars with unique talents and complimentary research interests was assembled that consists of undergraduate and graduate students, faculty, and professionals.
 It includes individuals from a number of institutions, with interests ranging from bioarchaeology and Near Eastern Studies, to zooarchaeology and scientific illustration.

-Each semester since Fall 2009, undergrads from Sonoma State joined the DBP to get hands-on experience with human skeletal remains and/or artifacts.
-From August 15-October 13, 2013 the DBP has been the subject of a fantastic exhibit at the Sonoma State University Library entitled From Death to Life in Ancient Bahrain.
+Each year since 2009, undergrads from Sonoma State joined the DBP to get hands-on experience with human skeletal remains and/or artifacts.
+From August 15-October 13, 2013 the DBP was the subject of a fantastic exhibit at the Sonoma State University Library entitled From Death to Life in Ancient Bahrain.
+Since then, it has traveled to the Badè Museum of Biblical Archaeology and the Sacramento State Anthropology Museum.